 I have had many rewarding experiences assisting drivers with various diagnoses to achieve their goal to become a safe and confident driver.

 My daughter has failed three road tests.
 We're not sure why, the results are confusing to read, what should we do?

 Overall, they will be assessed in five key categories; observation, speed, steering, communication and space margins.

 Not every driver passes the road test the first time; many factors can influence even the best driver.
-It is not my priority for a student to pass the road test… it is our priority to make them the best and safest driver that they can be… passing the road test will happen when they are truly ready.
+It is not our priority for a student to pass the road test… it is our priority to make them the best and safest driver that they can be… passing the road test will happen when they are truly ready.

 I heard that there was a way to reduce the amount of time required for you to become a full-privilege class 5 driver.
 How do I do this?

 My son just got his 'L', and he is extremely nervous about driving.
 What is the best way to start so that he doesn't get overwhelmed?

 - Let him slowly become acquainted with the operating systems of the car and get a feel for steering, braking and accelerating.

 - Build confidence slowly by driving in short sessions at first, 15 minutes or so, to avoid overwhelming him.